duckduckgo/BrowserServicesKit/README.md

 We use [SwiftLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need to [install it](https://github.com/realm/SwiftLint#installation).

+### ESLint

+The package uses ESLint for checking JavaScript and is installed independently.

+To install the latest node: `brew install node`.

+Run `npm install` to install all the dependencies.

+To check the JavaScript run `npx eslint .` and `npx eslint . --fix` to run automated fixing.

 ## License

 DuckDuckGo is distributed under the Apache 2.0 [license](https://github.com/duckduckgo/ios/blob/master/LICENSE).